marco-badran/marco-badran.github.io/index.md

 ---
 layout: default
-title: Welcome
+title: Marco Badran's personal webpage
 ---

-# You're Welcome to My Jekyll Site!
+# Welcome!

 This is a simple site using the **minima** theme on GitHub Pages.